liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 #### In-Context Editing and Content Previews

-An improved site building interface shows users how different content would appear to different visitors. @product@ allows content creators to preview content in context of how it would look like on a live site.
+An improved site building interface shows users how different content would appear to different visitors. @sharepoint@ allows content creators to preview content in context of how it would look like on a live site.

 #### Content Usages